-The Phocian contingent came from ten cities or localities (Iliad, 2.517-526).
+The Phocian contingent came from nine cities or localities (Iliad, 2.517-526).
 Their names in the Catalogue are consistent with historical, post-Homeric place names.
 They provided forty ships which were drawn up beside the Boeotians at the Greek camp during the Trojan campaign.
 Like the Boeotians, the Phocians played little role in the poem.
 The leaders were Schedius and Epistrophus.
 Schedius was killed by Hector with a spear aimed at Ajax who saw it coming and ducked.
 Epistrophus survived the war and returned safely home, according to Pausanias (10.36.8-10).
 The bones of both brothers were buried at Antikyra.

 Cyparissus (Iliad, 2.519,) was apparently the old name of Antikyra, a port city on the northern part of the Gulf of Corinth.
 Pausanias visited and left a description of "a sanctuary of Artemis surnamed Dictynnaean, a goddess worshipped with great reverence by the citizens."
 (10.36.5) Today there are ruins of an ancient city wall and a temple of Athena on the slopes of a hill above the modern city of Antikyra (Kastro tou Stenou).
 Archaeologists have found Mycenaean sherds and those from later periods, as well as inscriptions that confirm the identity of Antikyra.
 However, whether it had once been Cyparissus was hearsay passed on to Pausanias: "They say that in days of old the name of the city was Cyparissus."
 On the top of the hill above the ruins of the temple of Athena is a beautiful Prophet Elias Church.